-A red dragon flew west after the setting sun, carrying a woman on her back.
-The woman, Margery Yagaro, held a baby boy in her arms.
-Margery looked down at the land below, the Sorcerer Kingdom.
+A red dragon flew west after the setting sun, carrying a woman and a baby on her back.
+The woman, Margery Yagaro, looked with tear-stained eyes at the land below, the Sorcerer Kingdom.
 A place torn by war for the last thousand years.
 Soon this war would end and she would do her best to ensure the side of good prevailed.

 Derair!
 Her Derair!
 That selfless hero who’d died just the day before!
-He’d given his life to prevent their enemy, the Demorians, from acquiring something that would have guaranteed their victory.
-That something… or rather, someone… was Derair and Margery’s own son… Eric Yagaro.
-She looked down at him, a baby, just over two weeks old.
-He looked like any other, but inside his veins flowed a rare and powerful sorcery.
+He’d given his life to prevent their enemy, the Demorians, from acquiring something… or rather, someone… that would have guaranteed their victory.
+Derair and Margery’s own son, Eric Yagaro.
+She looked down at him as he lay in her arms.
+A baby just over two weeks old.
+He looked like any other child, but inside his veins flowed a rare and powerful sorcery.
 Red sorcery, which appeared only once every thousand years and bestowed its wielder with powers like no other.
-He’d received it only moments after being born that fated night when the moon turned red with sorcery and gave him the power.

-He was the one destined to end the war.
+Eric was the one destined to end the war.
 Whichever side controlled him, controlled the outcome.
-The Demorians had attacked the capital city of Sortar to snatch him, but Derair defended his son and everyone else he could with his life.
+The Demorians had attacked the capital city of Sortar to snatch him, but thanks to the sacrifice of his father, they had not succeeded.

-All hope seemed lost for them until Derair returned.
-He arrived just in time to combat the demon.
-Margery witnessed a fierce battle between the two, eventually the demon took over her body, possessing her to fight Derair.
-The monster gleefully used Margery’s own hand to kill her husband.
-But with the last of his strength, Derair cast a spell to trap the demon inside her.
-There it would remain imprisoned and harmless until the spell broke.
+All seemed lost until Derair returned, having heard his castle was under attack.
+He’d managed to do what few others could, stand against the demon.
+A fierce battle erupted between them and eventually the demon took over her body, possessing her to fight Derair and using her hand to kill him.
+With the last of his strength though, Derair cast a spell to trap the demon inside her.
+There it would remain imprisoned until the spell wore off.